skellat/mkdocs-cms/docs/index.md

 ## Serving You In The COVID-19 Crisis

+### Filmed Services

+Previously we recorded condensed worship services for a variety of video platforms on short turnaround in April 2020.

 We resumed posting filmed church services in November 2020.
 They are presently [posted to YouTube](https://www.youtube.com/channel/UCOXfWtVAbaXrRrBsx5baFjg) while we continue to investigate establishing our own hosting infrastructure.

-Previously we recorded condensed worship services for a variety of video platforms on short turnaround in April 2020.
+Currently the filming of services is being held in abeyance.
+This was reflected in a [video posted to the YouTube channel](https://youtu.be/_7biCeGEuoM).
+There is presently no estimate for resuming operations.

+### Other Actions

 Typesetting of worship materials using LaTeX2e is one of our specialties that we have had to leverage repeatedly.
 Utilizing thorough knowledge of radio frequency tech we even got a church parking lot rigged legally for FM sound temporarily for drive-in services in May 2020.
 These solutions and more have been part of our work during this continuing crisis.